Laying the Easter table

 Dinner Plates

-Dinner plates should sit in the centre of the place setting.
+Dinner plates should sit in the centre of the place setting, with fish plates and soup bowls on top, if required.

 Side Plates

-Side plates always go to the left of the dinner plate, with a butter knife sitting on top of the plate.
+Side plates sit on the left of the dinner plate, or slightly above to the left, with a butter knife on top of the plate, the blade edge pointing to the left.

 Bread and Butter Plate